Multifidelity Covariance Estimation via Regression on the Manifold of Symmetric Positive Definite Matrices

 As with any penalized estimator, the regularization parameters in \cref{eq:mdist_min_reg} should be tuned to balance data fitting, encapsulated in the Mahalanobis distance term, with regularity, accounted for in the intrinsic distance terms.
 While we leave development of regularization parameter selection methods for the general estimator \cref{eq:mdist_min_reg} to future work, in the specific case of the fixed-$\Sigmalo$ simplification (\Cref{sec:fixSigmalo}) we have found a useful heuristic.
 The penalized regression problem in this setting reads

-In testing our estimator on simple examples of varying dimension and sweeping over a wide range of regularization parameters, we found that the choice of $\lambda_{\rm hi}$ minimizing MSE in the intrinsic metric closely corresponded to that yielding a mean squared Mahalanobis distance of $\frac{d(d+1)}{2}$, as demonstrated in \cref{fig:regParSelect}.

-We saw in \Cref{sec:fixSigmalo} that when $\Sigmalo$ is known exactly, the analytical minimum of \eqref{eq:twomat_reg} solved over $\bbP_d$ without regularization has expectation $\frac{d(d+1)}{2}$.
-Thus it appears that the best choice of regularization parameter in \cref{eq:fixlo_penalized} with $\Sigmalohat$ fixed at $\Slobar \approx \Sigmalo$ is that which ensures that the statistics of our computed solution match the statistics of the theoretical solution given in \eqref{eq:regest_nleq}.
+In testing our estimator and sweeping over a wide range of regularization parameters, we found that the choice of $\lambda_{\rm hi}$ minimizing MSE in the intrinsic metric closely corresponded to that yielding a mean squared Mahalanobis distance of $\frac{d(d+1)}{2}$, as demonstrated in \cref{fig:regParSelect}.
+We saw in \Cref{sec:fixSigmalo} that when $\Sigmalo$ is known exactly, the analytical minimum of \eqref{eq:twomat_reg} solved without regularization has expectation $\frac{d(d+1)}{2}$.
+Thus it appears that the best choice of regularization parameter with $\Sigmalohat$ fixed at $\Slobar \approx \Sigmalo$ is that which ensures that the statistics of our computed solution \cref{eq:fixlo_penalized} match the statistics of the theoretical solution \eqref{eq:regest_nleq}.